Multi-threshold Accelerate Failure Time Model

-then we have $\hat{\underline \theta}$ is the solution of (\ref{esti}) with probability 1. \end{thm} The proof of Theorem \ref{thm2} is given in Appendix.
+\end{thm} The proof of Theorem \ref{thm2} is given in Appendix.
 Theorem \ref{thm2} provides the existence of the solution of (\ref{esti}).
-In this theorem, $\ma^*$ is the group index set of no-zero group elements of $\hat{\underline \theta}$.
-By (\ref{cona}), $\ma^*$ is not unique and may take $2^s$ possibile forms.
+In this theorem, $\ma^*$ is the group index set of no-zero group elements of $\hat{\mathbf \theta}$.
+By (\ref{cona}), $\ma^*$ is not unique and may take $2^s$ possible forms.